philer/ChessChat/README.md

 * copy files (git clone)
 * copy files from config/default/ to config/ and choose your settings
 * generate stylesheets using lessc (if you didn't already get them)
-* if you want SEO-URLs and have mod_rewrite, rename default.htaccess to .htaccess
+* if you want SEO-URLs and have mod_rewrite, rename default.htaccess to .htaccess and adjust the root path in the second line.